sandyavs/mealplanner-wiki/Test-cases-v2.md

 2. Select the meal from the selected meal catalog
 3. Drag and drop it in the specific category of meal plan
 4. Check weather the meal is added to the specific category of meal plan for a particular day.
 Eg: In Lunch section for Monday, the selected meal should have been added.
+5. Check weather the meal added is also added in the database.

 ## Expected Behaviour:
 Should be able to select the meal from the selected meal catalog and add it to the specific category of meal plan